The Raincoats Album Reviews

 1981, 8.5/10

 You might assume that the different instrumental palette leads to a mellower album, but this is largely untrue.
-There’s still a post-punk intensity in many of the tracks, despite the more acoustic timbres.
+Despite the tendency for acoustic timbres, many tracks still have a post-punk intensity.
 There are moments of restraint – ‘Dancing in My Head’ is surprisingly tender and restrained, based around a minimal piano part.
 ‘Only Loved at Night’ boasts one of the band’s most memorable riffs.
 ‘Baby Song’ is a side two highlight, much stronger than the Hüsker Dü track of the same name.

 Odyshape isn’t quite as strong as The Raincoats’ debut for my money, but it’s even more unique.